elephantscale/es-training-new/elastic/slides/Mappings.md

 Two different clients both running distributed web sites Check page count at same time and see 10
 Both check page count through Elasticsearch
-Both send update of view count 11 to Elasticsearch at same time….  this is wrong, should be 12 for 2nd client.
+Both send update of view count 11 to Elasticsearch at same time....  this is wrong, should be 12 for 2nd client.
 ]If there's a lot of people hitting your Elasticsearch at the same time this kind of issue can happen.

 Also known as eventually consistency.